 Pioglitazone may reduce fats in the blood (triglycerides) more than rosiglitazone.

-Note: Pioglitazone or rosiglitazone are only subsidised by the Pharmaceutical Benefits Scheme (PBS) if you are taking it together with metformin and/or a sulfonylurea, or with insulin.
+Note: Pioglitazone is only subsidised by the Pharmaceutical Benefits Scheme (PBS)if taken in combination with metformin and/or a sulphonylurea, or with insulin.
 Rosiglitazone is only subsidised in combination with metformin.

 Who can take a glitazone?